 III.C.4.
 A sail’s age shall be determined by the delivery date as recorded by the W.D.
 Schock Corp. or as the Board may determine by majority vote.
 For replacement sails, the age will be determined by the Measurer’s dated approval.

 III.C.5.
 The Fleet has appointed Elliott/Pattison Sailmakers as its sole permitted sail maker for new mainsails, and Ullman Sails as its sole permitted sail maker for new jibs.
 Asymmetrical spinnakers may be purchased from either manufacturer so long as the measurements conform to class rules (see Appendix 6).
 No other sail/ sail maker combinations will be allowed.
-The Board may change this rule by a majority vote (see Appendix 2 see Appendix 3).
+The Board may change this rule by a majority vote ( see Appendix 3).

 III.C.6.
 Boat baths are not allowed.